scokobro/professional-identity/profIdent-draft1.md

 He summarise his experience of talking to various actors within the Japanese mass media system as ...

-> the problem is, the system of journalism and the structure of media itself in Japan doesn't seem to afford journalists the ability to push back against government encroachments, and you see this [...] in the example of the *kisha* club system, we learned about serious concern about senior member of the independent media meeting with senior members of the govt., we heard these stories repeatedly, and I would really encourage journalists to organise themselves, to adopt a professional organisation, a union in effect, in which journalists can express media-wide solidarity, can perhaps enjoy self-regualtion through a press council, in short, the media itself has a role to play, the media itself bears some responsibility for this situation
+> the problem is, the system of journalism and the structure of media itself in Japan doesn't seem to afford journalists the ability to push back against government encroachments, and you see this [...] in the example of the _kisha_ club system, we learned about serious concern about senior member of the independent media meeting with senior members of the government, we heard these stories repeatedly, and **I would really encourage journalists to organise themselves, to adopt a professional organisation, a union in effect, in which journalists can express media-wide solidarity**, can perhaps enjoy self-regualtion through a press council, in short, the media itself has a role to play, the media itself bears some responsibility for this situation (emphasis added)

 <!--  and I hope thes two different tasks [change law, organise] could protect the independence fo the press. -->

+Added to this is the fact that the mainstream media in Japan is highly dominant in a very isolated market, Japanese readers, unlike readers of English, do not have the luxury of turning to say the US, Australian or even Russian press for alternative views; Japanese media firms are the pretty much the only producers of Japanese-language news and information.
+The seven _zenkokushi_ (papers with national daily reach) employ just under 20,000 staff, roughly half of these in editorial [(METI 2015 Report)](http://www.meti.go.jp/statistics/tyo/tokusabizi/result-2/h27.html).
+Between them they have daily sales of roughly 30 million copies, there are roughly XX million households in Japan.
+Add to this the influence of the main news agencies, Kyōdo and Jiji, who supply the bulk of news to local and regionals(CITATION!
+RAUSCH? [@Rausch:2012]), it can be seen that there is little scope for alternative and 'left-field' voices.[^fail]

+[^fail]: the repeated failures of 'public journalism' and 'citizen reporter' based initiatives also illustrates this dominance, and also perhaps a lack of interest on the part of audiences for 'alternative' sources.

-The question is: Why, given the obvious concern with independence and what Kaye describes as the deep committment to freedom of speech and expression in Japan, have journalists not organised in the way he describes?
+The question this paper addresses is: Why, given the obvious concern with independence and what Kaye describes as the deep committment to freedom of speech and expression in Japan, have journalists not organised in the way he describes?

+Also, what of the rumoured 'collectivistic' instincts of Japanese society?
+Why no collective action from journalists to respond to this common threat?

 This paper argues that the root causes of this failure to organise, can be found in a) the nature of the professional education of journalists, and b) the nature of employment structures for journalists in Japan.
+The effects of these social institutions can be observed manifested as the 'professional ideology' of journalists in Japan, this paper uses certain aspects of this ideology as proposed by Deuze [-@Deuze:2005].

 This has led to a situation where reporter identity is centred on entities - companies as employers - which are required (at least as far as rhetoric is concerned) to be in a relationship of 'fierce competition'.